YashSingh009/SnowFlake_Project/README.md

     Basically, we created the task to automate the changes in consumer table(heart_disease_tgt) whenever we update the rows,delete the rows or modify the rows in landing table(heart_disease_scd) automatically it will be changed in consumer table(heart_disease_tgt) with updated or modified records with containing all the previous dml operations done i.e historical data with update one.

+## Documentation Folder
+The Folder contains the documenation part which contains a excel file with the task list and a doc file which contains all the documents related to the project and unit testing part as well.